 - Try Calling the Company Directly.
 A phone number for each company is provided at the beginning of each company profile.
 The yellow pages are also an excellent resource for local information on agents.

 - Check the Company Website or Social Networking Sites for Agent Information.
 Many companies have an interactive agent locator which provides the address and phone number of your local agent.

 - Contact an Agent Association.
 These associations will assist you in finding a local agent:

 .
-Using an agent's name or insurance license number, you can obtain valuable information concerning their licensing history with CDI.
+Using an agent's or broker's name or insurance license number, you can obtain valuable information concerning their licensing history with CDI.
 All insurance agents and brokers licensed in California must display their license number on their business cards and any marketing material they give you concerning the insurance products they sell.

 Methods of Product Distribution

 Insurance companies generally employ four methods for distributing and servicing their products.
 These include using captive or independent agents (sometimes both), an insurance broker, or selling directly to you though their own employees.
 It is important that you understand and are comfortable with the sales and service approaches of a company prior to purchasing insurance.